networkModeler/Insight/README.md

 ## Problem Statement ##

-The original problem statement can be found at <https://github.com/InsightDataScience/cc-example> on GitHub.
+The original problem statement can be found in PROBLEM_DESCRIPTION.md in this directory.

 Of particular note is that the number of files/lines can be very large.